 Evidence Shows Trauma-Informed Care Really Works

-A 2024 study from the International Journal of Environmental Research and Public Health found that trauma-informed care increases emotional safety, builds trust, and helps people stick with therapy.
+A 2024 study found that trauma-informed care increases emotional safety, builds trust, and helps people stick with therapy.
 When these principles are used consistently, clients report feeling more supported and less emotionally distressed [2].

 At MindShift Integrative Therapy Centre, we follow this research.
 We weave emotional regulation, safety, and collaboration into every step of therapy.
 These aren’t extras.
 They’re the foundation for real, lasting healing.